Skip to content

 [profile.my_profile.contracts]

-The project name is the argument passed to the new command while the authors field is populated by querying the user's GitHub username and email address.
+The project's name is the argument passed to the new command while the authors field is populated by querying the user's GitHub username and email address.
 The profile's network will be filled with the relevant configuration variables.
 The contracts field will remain empty until new contracts are added.
 This my_profile profile will be set as the default profile, this means that every time you use a jenesis command without specifying a profile, my_profile will be used.

 An empty contracts folder will also be created inside my_project directory that will eventually contain all the information needed to compile and deploy the desired contracts.